ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 1. Open a ROI Manager.
 2. 'Roi Manager -> More -> Open...'

+### Advices

+- Save the ROIs often, not just at the end of the pipeline.
+- Prepare yourself using 'shortcuts'.
+- You can show all the ROIs you have created, by pressing 'Show all' in the ROI Manager.

 ## Basic lumen's pipeline

 1. Segment the lumen of the images, taking a bit more than is strictly at your sight.
 I.e. You should paint as a lumen a bit of apical cells.